Evaluating News Sources

 CHECK IT BEFORE YOU SHARE IT

 EMOTION: What emoji does it make you want to use.
-Fake news is designed specifically for an emotional response.
+Misinformation, disinformation and propaganda are all designed specifically to elicit a strong emotional response.
 Check your echo chamber and your confirmation bias.

 AUTHORS: Google the author.
 What else have the written?
 Are they expert or an authority?
 Who is paying them?